xem/3DShomebrew/README.md

 - Explain how to make your own homebrews for Nintendo 3DS / 2DS / New 3DS from scratch.
 - Provide some handy tools to ease your homebrew development.

-A basic knowledge of programming is needed.
+A basic knowledge of programming is needed.<br>
 It's in the public domain and all contributions / translations are welcome!<br>
 You can also discuss this project on [reddit](http://www.reddit.com/r/3DS/comments/2n3cia/a_complete_3ds_homebrew_tutorial/) and [GBAtemp](https://gbatemp.net/threads/toolbox-and-tutorial-how-to-use-ninjhax-and-make-your-own-homebrews.374693/).
 Thanks to [smealum](http://smealum.net) for his [Ninjhax](http://smealum.net/ninjhax), [ctrulib](https://github.com/smealum/ctrulib) and [hbmenu](https://github.com/xem/3ds_hb_menu) projects.<br>